(also published here: http://www.singerevolution.com/1/post/2010/08/show-and-tell-mikas-magic-from-clarapys-blog.html)

 How could I be for rental?”

-Then there are all kinds of songs in which the simple juxtaposition of a serious subject matter with a cheerful tune communicates, at least for those of us listeners who are predisposed to the ironic, a message that Bob Fosse perhaps put most succinctly: “Everything is important, and nothing is serious.”
+In many other examples, the simple juxtaposition of a serious subject matter with a cheerful tune communicates what Bob Fosse perhaps put most succinctly: “Everything is important, and nothing is serious.”
 Mika’s “Stuck in the Middle” is positively bouncy, even as part of the chorus reads, “Is there anybody home?/Who wants to have me/just to love me?”.
 “Loverboy” sounds similarly cheerful, but the most stand-out line is, “Love is just a cautionary, momentar-reactionary lie.”
 The airy melodies of the aforementioned “Billy Brown” form the backdrop for a song about a married man thrown into crisis by having a homosexual affair.

-Through it all, the theme that emerges over and over again in Mika’s music (and, it would seem, life) is individual identity – finding it, maintaining it, celebrating it.
+Through it all, the theme that emerges over and over again in Mika’s music, and in his life, is individual identity – finding it, maintaining it, celebrating it.
 “Why don’t you like me the way I am?” he asks (in not-so-many words) in “Grace Kelly.”
-“You should be able to live whatever sexual orientation you feel, without shame,” he implies in “Billy Brown” and “Toy Boy.”
+“You should be able to live whatever sexual orientation you feel,” he implies in “Billy Brown.”
 “If you’re big, be beautiful anyway,” he says in “Big Girls.”
-“I’m more powerful and beautiful than you think I am,” he shouts (more metaphorically) in “We Are Golden,” the music video of which is a teenage Mika, stripped down to his undies, dancing around in his room where nobody can see him and judge him.
-And in fact, Mika defies identity judgment at every turn.
+“I’m more powerful and beautiful than you think I am,” he shouts (more metaphorically) in “We Are Golden,” the music video of which is a teenage Mika, stripped down to his undies, dancing around his bedroom where nobody can judge him.
+In fact, Mika defies identity judgment at every turn.
 On a personal level as much as an artistic one, he refuses to be boxed in by traditional perimeters.
 Long questioned about his sexual orientation, he has said only, “there is a way of discussing sexuality without using labels.
 I’ve never ever labeled myself.
 But having said that, I’ve never limited my life, I’ve never limited who I sleep with.”
-Those three sentences just about sum up a couple of my three-page blog posts below, and they sum up an outlook on life in general – far beyond the issue of sexuality – that speaks to me as deeply as does his joyous, quirky, melodious irony: don’t try to fit anything or anyone into a box; live and let live, love and let love.
+Those three sentences sum up an outlook on life in general – far beyond the issue of sexuality – that speaks to me as deeply as does his joyous, quirky, melodious irony: don’t try to fit anything or anyone into a box; live and let live, love and let love.
 And while you’re at it, make sure you find time to dance around in your underwear when nobody’s watching – to Mika of course: what else?!

 haa! sorry not leavin’ my real email on here;)